-When a marriage ends, the spouses are required to divide the property they accumulated during their marriage.
+When a marriage ends, the spouses are required to divide the property they accumulated while married.
 This process can be a time-consuming and challenging task that is often more emotional than the parties expect.

-This is why working with an experienced Suwanee division of assets lawyer is so important.
-A highly qualified team of family lawyers can help advocate for your interests to make sure the agreement is fair to you.
+That is why working with an experienced Suwanee division of assets lawyer is so important.
+A highly qualified team of family law attorneys can help advocate for your interests to make sure the agreement is fair to you.

-Two types of property make up a marital estate, joint and separate property.
+Two types of property make up a marital estate: joint and separate property.
 Joint property is owned by both parties together, while the separate property is owned by one individual.
-The parties will generally be able to keep their separate property and split their joint or marital property.
+The parties will generally be able to keep their separate property and must split their joint or marital property.

-Most property in a marriage is considered joint property, even if only one person purchased an item or earned income.
+Most property acquired during marriage is considered joint property, even if only one person purchased an item or earned income.
 In general, the only property that stays separate is that which a person owned before the marriage or that which was given to only one person as a gift or inheritance.

-The first step in dividing property during a divorce case is to make an inventory of all assets and accounts and categorize each as joint or separate property.
-Once the parties know the amount and the value of their marital property, they can begin the process of division.
+The first step in dividing property in a Suwanee court is to make an inventory of all assets and accounts and categorize each as joint or separate property.
+Once the parties know the amount and value of their marital property, they can begin the process of division.

 Instead of dividing property evenly during a divorce, a judge will consider what is fair to each party.
 The judge will weigh factors such as each spouse’s financial and non-financial contributions to the marriage, the age, and health of both spouses, the needs of any children, and each person’s income and earning potential.